jakobnissen/jakobnissen.github.io/posts/badjulia.md

 I mean, don't get me wrong, they don't happen _often_, and they usually only affect part of your program, so the regression is rarely that dramatic.
 The Julia team really tries to avoid regressions like that, and they're usually picked up and fixed on the master branch of Julia before they make it to any release.
 Still, if you've maintained a few Julia packages, I bet it has happened to you more than once.

+## The ecosystem is immature
+A more important consequence of Julia being a young, immature language is that the package ecosystem is similarly immature.
+And compared to the core language, which have a huge number of users and developers, the ecosystem settles more slowly.
+This has several consequences for Julia:

+First, compared to established languages, lots of packages are missing.
+Especially if you work in a niche subject, as most scientists do, you are much more likely to find a Python or R package to fit your needs than a Julia package.
+This situation will obviously improve over time, but right now, Julia is still quite far behind.

+You're also much more likely to find outdated or unmaintained packages in Julia.
+This is not because Julia packages tend to fall into disrepair more quickly than other languages, I think, but rather because packages which has already existed for 20 years are more likely to last another five more years than packages that have existed for two years.
+It's only been three years since Julia 1.0 came out, so if you find a blog post from 2015, any posted Julia code is unlike to work, and the packages have probably released several breaking changes since then.
+In comparison, the Python package Numpy has been around five times longer than Julia 1.0!

+In software ecosystems, it also takes a while for effort to consolidate to well-known packages.
+In Python, everybody knows, for example, to use `pandas` when working with dataframes.
+It has become the de-facto standard.
+And if it is to be dethroned, any contender must compare favorably against `pandas`, which means it must itself be a solid, well-used package.

+Perhaps most critically, the developer tooling sorrounding Julia is also immature, with lots of basic functionality missing.
+This is also a consequence of the ecosystem simply not being mature enough, with too little development effort behind it (notably, no large companies have made large contributions to Julia, unlike every other language I know of).
+Here are a few examples, haphazardly chosen:

+* Julia's built-in `Test` package is barebones, and does not offer setup and teardown of tests, nor the functionality to only run a subset of the full test suite.
+* The editor experience is not great with Julia.
+It's getting better, but with the foremost Julia IDE developed by a few people in their spare time, it has all the crashes, slowness and instability you would expect.
+* Static analysis is brand new, and feels like it hasn't yet settled into its final form.
+It also has no IDE integration.
+* There is no common framework for benchmarking and profiling Julia code.
+In a single session, you may analyze the same function with `BenchmarkTools`, `Profile`, `JET`, `JETTest`, `@code_native` and `Cthulhu`, which each has to be loaded and launched individually.
+It should be possible to gather several of these tools in a single analysis package, but it has not yet been done.

 ## The subtyping system works poorly
 This is the most controversial of my gripes with Julia.
-People who don't know Julia have no idea what I mean when I say the subtyping system is bad, and people who _do_ know Julia are unlikely to want to admit it.
+People who don't know Julia have no idea what I mean when I say the subtyping system is bad, and people who _do_ know Julia are unlikely to agree with me.
 I'll give a brief recap of how the system works for anyone not familiar:

 In Julia, types can be either _abstract_ or _concrete_.
 Abstract types are considered "incomplete".
 They can have subtypes, but they cannot hold any data fields or be instantiated - they are incomplete, after all.
 Concrete types can be instantiated and may have data, but cannot be subtyped since they are final.
 Here is an imaginary example: